EugeneTheDev/TaigaMobile/README.md

 * ... and other cool things

 ## Design
 Probably sucks.
-I'm not very good at designing UI, but I'm doing my best.
-So, if you have any suggestions, please tell me.
-I'll be really glad to receive any feedback.
+I'm not very good at designing UI, but I did my best.

 ## Download
 Check out the app on [Google Play](https://play.google.com/store/apps/details?id=io.eugenethedev.taigamobile&utm_source=github) or go to the [Releases page](https://github.com/EugeneTheDev/TaigaMobile/releases) to download the latest apk.

-## Issues
-If you have any problems or suggestions, please submit an [Issue](https://github.com/EugeneTheDev/TaigaMobile/issues).